 - The estate of the deceased

-If you are unsure whether or not you qualify for compensation based on your position, please do not hesitate to give us a call for more information and we will be happy to explain further.
+If you are unsure whether or not you qualify for fatal accident at work compensation based on your position, please do not hesitate to give us a call for more information, and we will be happy to explain further.

-Of course, fatal work falls can happen in any industry, but there are some jobs that are more dangerous than others.
+Of course, fatal work falls can happen in any industry, but some jobs are more dangerous than others.
 This includes the following:

 - Farming and agriculture